galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 Artificial neural networks are a machine learning discipline roughly inspired by how neurons in a human brain work.
-In the past decade, there has been a huge resurgence of neural networks thanks to the vast availability of training data and enormous increases in computing capacity (Successfully training complex neural networks in some domains requires lots of data and compute capacity).
+In the past decade, there has been a huge resurgence of neural networks thanks to the vast availability of data and enormous increases in computing capacity (Successfully training complex neural networks in some domains requires lots of data and compute capacity).
 There are various types of neural networks (Feedforward, recurrent, etc).
+In this tutorial, we discuss recurrent neural networks, which model sequential data, and have been successfully applied to language generation, machine translation, speech recognition, image description, and text summarization ({% cite wen-etal-2015-semantically %}, {% cite cho-etal-2014-learning %}, {% cite LimEtAl %},
-In this tutorial, we discuss the recurrent neural networks and explain how they differ from feedforward variants.
-We also describe various RNN architectures and solve a sentiment analysis problem using RNN in Galaxy.
+{% cite karpathyEtAl %}, {% cite li-etal-2017-deep %}).
+We then explain how RNN differ from feedforward networks, describe various RNN architectures and solve a sentiment analysis problem using RNN in Galaxy.

 > ### Agenda
 >